 For sixth form admissions in Cheshire East, you should apply directly to the school.
 Each school sets its own sixth form entry requirements.
-Please refer to our website https://www.cheshireeast.gov.uk/schools/admissions/sixth-form-admissions.aspx
+Please refer to our website Sixth form admissions (cheshireeast.gov.uk)

 Important Information

 Residency

 Your Child's school application will take into consideration the residency of your child.
 This will be where your child lives on the date published for the receipt of supporting documentation.